Search results for:

 The excerpt below from our "Magento Features Overview" Knowledge Base guide clarifies the flexible, diverse, and customizable tools provided by Magento:

-- Create orders through admin area, create multiple invoices, shipments, and credit memos
+Create orders through the admin area, create multiple invoices, shipments, and credit memos

-- The Marketing and Promotions to create coupons, discounts
+The Marketing and Promotions to create coupons, discounts, and different promotion options

 Whoa!
 That was a VERY comprehensive synopsis.
 Round of applause to you, Hostwinds Support Team, for this guide that has truly gone full circle around the Magento world, covering all the bases.
 Get it?…Because we were discussing Magellan?…And he sailed around the world?